Open to all

 Animator

-Not a teacher or coach — an older youth (often 15–25) who has trained to accompany a junior youth group as a slightly older friend.
+Not a teacher or coach — an older individual (often 15–25) who has trained to accompany a junior youth group as a slightly older friend.

 Frequently asked questions